-Introductory Macintosh computer class – hardware and operating system software, networks, type and text formatting, raster and vector graphics, time-based media, layout for print and web, and best professional practices.
-Software covered includes Photoshop, Illustrator, InDesign, Flash, Dreamweaver and HTML.
+A foundational hands-on Mac computer class for all Visual Media Design students.
+Topics of instruction will include computer hardware and OS software, networks, type and text formatting, raster and vector graphics, time-based media, layout for print and web, and best practices.
+Topics will be covered through lecture and practical exercises.

 VMD 110 (GRPH 110) – History of Graphic Design

-A study of the development of visual communication in art, graphic design, illustration, and popular culture from the 19th century to the present.
-The influence of political, social, technological, and commercial forces are examined with an emphasis on the use of interpretation of imagery, symbols, and type in design.
+A study of the development of visual communication in art, graphic design, illustration and popular culture from the 19th century to the present.
+The influence of political, social technological and commercial forces will be discussed and analyzed, with an emphasis on the use and interpretation of imagery, symbols and type in design.
 (Required only for students who are in the AA or Certificate in Graphic Design programs).